Documentation for UOFR¶

 Source code in sysidentpy/model_structure_selection/sobolev_orthogonal_forward_regression.py

-gaussian_test_function(t, order)
+gaussian_test_function(t, order) ¶

-Generate Gaussian-like test function derivatives.
+Generate Gaussian-like test function and its derivatives.

 Source code in sysidentpy/model_structure_selection/sobolev_orthogonal_forward_regression.py